 A good dose of common sense is used here and it all boils down to quality.
 If you eat good quality natural foods – your body will thank you and respond with improved health.
 If you feed it rubbish, it will likely respond with poor health.

-Food is the the most gentle of health interventions, yet often the most effective.
-In fact, I would say without a doubt that you cannot fully address any health condition without looking at a person’s diet - it really is the ultimate foundation of health.
+Using food as the first line of treatment is the most gentle of health interventions, yet often the most effective.
+In fact, I would say without a doubt that you cannot fully address any health condition without looking at a person’s diet – it really is the ultimate foundation of health.

 I also want to add that ‘Naturopathic Nutrition’ is slightly different to mainstream dietetics – which is strongly bound by government guidelines (which in turn are co-incidentally heavily influenced by corporate interests).
 Naturopathic Nutrition is much more diverse and based on both scientific research and traditional knowledge – considering the diets of humans across the world throughout history.
 The treatment focus is also on real foods: natural wholefoods & nutrition-dense foods, where quality/ variety/ seasonality are all important.
 Finally, in Naturopathic Nutrition the priority is holistic health (looking at the health and functioning of the entire body not just focusing on the area of dysfunction).
 It has some similarities with Functional Nutrition – where the overall aim is to get to the underlying causes and restore normal functioning across the all the different organ systems.